White Sox vs. Royals Player Props Betting Odds

-Player prop bet odds for Luis Robert, Vinnie Pasquantino and others are listed when the Chicago White Sox visit the Kansas City Royals at Kauffman Stadium on Wednesday at 7:40 PM ET.
+Player prop bet odds for Vinnie Pasquantino, Andrew Vaughn and others are listed when the Kansas City Royals host the Chicago White Sox at Kauffman Stadium on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!